DevCheckOG/heapsort-llvm-ir/README.md

 # HeapSort

-HeapSort handwritten implementation in LLVM IR.
+Hand-written implementation of HeapSort in LLVM IR.